 Our Additionally Resourced Complex Needs Provision

-If the learning needs of a child are very far below that of their class and it is felt quality first teaching and intervention programmes are not enough to support their needs (i.e. pre-verbal children or those with complex learning needs), then they may be taught, in part, in the additionally resourced provision called the Yellow Class.
-This is an indoor and outdoor learning environment run by specialist teachers and teaching assistants.
+If the learning needs of a child are very far below that of their class and it is felt quality first teaching and intervention programmes are not enough to support their needs (i.e. pre-verbal children or those with complex learning needs), then they may be taught, in part, in the additionally resourced provision called Henri Matisse Class.
+This is an indoor and outdoor learning environment run by a specialist staff.

 Curriculum and Communication

 The aim is to provide a sensory and nurturing curriculum supporting the development of communication skills.

 The Teacher, Nursery Nurses and Teaching Assistants work with speech and language therapists to develop speech or other forms of communication (such as Picture Exchange Communication System and Intensive Interaction) and use of assisted technology.
 The adults boost their own communication with the use of Signalong to support the children’s understanding, whilst visual supports are also used to aid understanding (picture timetables and task breakdowns).

 Learning is structured through Circle Time, small group activities and 1:1 sessions

 Children will take part in Literacy and Numeracy based learning, which involves individualised reading programmes, handwriting, developmental writing linked to stories and role play, fine motor skills, sequencing, number activities, maths walks, measuring, pattern making and sorting.

 They also participate in activities which build life skills or are of therapeutic value – cooking, gardening, messy play, sensory room sessions, daily bicycle club, weekly swimming sessions, construction (kits, junk modelling), art and crafts, small world play and music.
 The curriculum is planned and will change to meet the needs of the individuals in the environment.